mattbloke99/ArtistLyrics/README.md

 .Net Core 3.1 SDK

 ## Building
-To build type the following on the commandline
+From the commandline

+> dotnet restore
-dotnet build
+> dotnet build

 ## Running
+From the commandline

 > Usage: ArtistLyrics [options]
 >